Art & Art Education Program Menu

 All high schools in the 1st Georgia Congressional District of Congressman Jack Kingston (District 1) are eligible to submit up to 14 student works per art teacher.
 Each student is allowed no more than two entries.
 If a school has more than one art teacher, each art teacher may submit up to 14 works.

 Entries will be submitted digitally and juried without delivering the actual work to the university gallery.
-Works will be submitted on-line by the art teacher (s) from schools wishing to participate.
-The deadline for entries will be midnight on Thursday, January 17.
-Jurying will take place over the weekend and notification of works accepted will be given to teachers by email by Wednesday, January 23, 2013.
-Accepted works will be due in the Armstrong Gallery by 6 pm on Wednesday, February 6.
+The art teacher (s) from schools wishing to participate will submit Works on-line.
+The deadline for entries will be midnight on Thursday, January 9.
+Jurying will take place over the weekend and notification of works accepted will be given to teachers by email by Wednesday, January 15, 2014.
+Accepted works will be due in the Armstrong Gallery by 6 pm on Thursday, January 30.
 Work that has been copied from another source (such as a drawing from a published photograph) or work that has been submitted in previous years will be pre-juried out of the exhibition.
 A local art professional has been selected to choose approximately 65 works to be hung in the show and to select the award winners.
+All works accepted will need to be suitably framed or mounted with a wire for hanging or it will not be hung in the exhibition.